Oct 24, 2019 4:00 PM in CEST

 Following the 6th IWA/WEF Water Resource Recovery Modelling Seminar (WRRmod2018), the enhanced biological phosphorus removal (EBPR) session was elected through an online survey of IWA Specialist Group on Modelling and Integrated Assessment (MIA) members for a webinar.

-The two models will be critically reviewed by practitioners to provide a constructive discussion on the newly implemented processes and usability of the models.
+The two models are critically reviewed by practitioners to provide a constructive discussion on the newly implemented processes and usability of the models.

 Learning about the main activities and areas supported by IWA MIA SG, especially in the topics of enhanced biological phosphorus removal modelling.
 The specific learning objectives are: